It looks like you are in United States. Go to the United States site Arrow right icon

 Craig West

-Craig West is a strategic accountant with over 20 years of experience advising business owners.
-His background as a CPA in public practice has provided invaluable experience in the key issues of concern to business owners.
+Dr Craig West is a strategic accountant who has over 20 years of experience advising business owners.

 Interested in offering staff a stake in your business?